MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L03/Lab03_Use_Desktop_Flow_from_Cloud_Flow.md

 52. **DO NOT** navigate away from this page.

 53. Start a new browser instance and navigate to
-    <https://make.powerapps.com/> and make sure you are in the correct
+    <https://make.powerapps.com/> and make sure you are in the Dev
     environment.

 54. Select **Apps** and launch the **Loan Manager** application.